Internet

 Read the rest of this entry »

-April 18th, 2006 | 2 Comments | Internet
+April 18th, 2006 | 1 Comment | Internet

 From MT to WP: Using the Same Permalinks as Movable Type

 Like I mentioned previously in the system overhaul post, I switched blogging software from Moveable Type to WordPress.
 Let me tell you, it was a lot of work!
 Luckily, I found many outstanding tutorials that told me how to properly convert my MT posts into WP posts.
-I found most of my information in the Wordpress Codex from Importing from Movable Type to Wordpress.
+I found most of my information in the WordPress Codex from Importing from Movable Type to WordPress.
 (If you need any help doing the same thing, they have great links at the bottom of the latter page.)

 Read the rest of this entry »